TAU-CGL/sdsl_create3/README.md

 When you are done mapping, run the script `scripts/save_map.sh`, which saves the map into the `~/maps` directory.
 The map's name will unique and will include the date and time of creation for easy archiving.
 Make sure to upload the map to the `~/maps` also in the Raspberry Pi.

 You **must** rename the map files to `my_map.pgm` and `my_map.yaml` as the dockerfile copies them to the container.
 These represent the "known" map that is then used for localizaiton.

+One easy way for copying files from remote computer to RPi is via SSH:

+'''
+scp ~/maps/my_map.yaml user@sdslbot:~/maps/
+scp ~/maps/my_map.pgm user@sdslbot:~/maps/
+'''

+You of course may change `user@sdslbot` to your own hostname.